eliasbenb/PlexAniBridge/docs/configuration.md

 `list[Enum("periodic", "poll", "webhook")]` (Optional, default: `["periodic", "poll", "webhook"]`)

-Determines the sync modes to use for this profile.
-Available modes:
+Determines the triggers for scanning:

-- `periodic`: Sync all items at the specified [sync interval](#sync_interval).
+- `periodic`: Scan all items at the specified [sync interval](#sync_interval).
 - `poll`: Poll for changes every 30 seconds, making incremental updates.
 - `webhook`: Trigger syncs via Plex [webhook payloads](https://support.plex.tv/articles/115002267687-webhooks/).

-Setting `SYNC_MODES` to `None` or an empty list will cause the application to perform a single sync on startup and then exit.
+Setting `SYNC_MODES` to `None` or an empty list will cause the application to perform a single scan on startup and then exit.

-By default, all three modes are enabled, allowing for instant, incremental updates via polling and webhooks, as well as a full periodic sync every [sync interval](#sync_interval) seconds (default: 24 hours) to catch any failed/missed updates.
+By default, all three modes are enabled, allowing for instant, incremental updates via polling and webhooks, as well as a full periodic scan every [`SYNC_INTERVAL`](#sync_interval) seconds (default: 24 hours) to catch any failed/missed updates.

-!!! tip "Plex Webhooks"
+!!! info "Plex Webhooks"

-    To use Plex Webhooks correctly, you must:
+    To use Plex Webhooks, you must:

     1. Have [`PAB_WEB_ENABLED`](#pab_web_enabled) set to `True` (the default).
-    2. Include `webhook` in the [`SYNC_MODES`](#sync_modes) list for your profile.
+    2. Include `webhook` in the enabled [`SYNC_MODES`](#sync_modes).
-    3. [Configure your Plex server](https://support.plex.tv/articles/115002267687-webhooks/) to send webhook payloads to the following URL: `http://<your-server-host>/webhook/plex`.
+    3. [Configure the Plex server](https://support.plex.tv/articles/115002267687-webhooks/) to send webhook payloads to `http://<your-server-host>/webhook/plex`.
-    4. Also ensure PlexAniBridge is accessible to Plex over the network.
+    4. Ensure PlexAniBridge is accessible to Plex over the network.

-    _Note: If you do not explicitly define a profile name in your config, the profile name is likely assigned as 'default'._

 ### `FULL_SCAN`

 `bool` (Optional, default: `False`)

-Scans all Plex media, regardless of activity.
+When enabled, the scan process will include all items, regardless of watch activity.
 By default, only watched items are scanned.

-!!! note
+!!! warning "Recommended Usage"

-    Full scans are generally **not recommended** unless used with `DESTRUCTIVE_SYNC`.
+    Full scans are generally **not recommended** unless combined with [`DESTRUCTIVE_SYNC`](#destructive_sync) to delete AniList entries for unwatched Plex content.

-!!! warning

     Enabling `FULL_SCAN` can lead to **excessive API usage** and **longer processing times**.